44 Ferocious Waves Attacking Lighthouses - Part 2

 Hide and Seek … Today’s puzzle – try to

-find the pier hidden in this picture.
+hidden in this picture.
 Hint:

 the glimpse of the lighthouse may be a clue.